oclif/oclif.github.io/docs/esm.md

 If you want to write your CLI or plugins using ESM you just need to make a few changes to your tsconfig.json and bin scripts.

+1. Run `npm i --save-dev esm` or `yarn add --dev esm`.

-1. Add the following options to the `tsconfig.json` in your project:
+2. Add the following options to the `tsconfig.json` in your project:

 ```json
 {